-In the Australian model, a financial acquisition threshold is introduced which has the effect that if the threshold is not exceeded, the financial institution is entitled to claim the total amount of VAT incurred as input tax.
-The threshold must, however, be constantly monitored, which contributes towards the institution's compliance costs.
+In the Australian model a financial acquisition threshold is introduced which has the effect that if the threshold is not exceeded, the financial institution is entitled to claim the total amount of VAT incurred as input tax.
+The threshold must, however, constantly be monitored which contributes towards the institution's compliance costs127.

-Where the threshold is exceeded, the financial institution is entitled to claim a fixed percentage of the VAT incurred on specified expenses, in order to grant the financial institution a credit estimated to be equal to the VAT on the value added by the supplier .
+Where the threshold is exceeded, the financial institution is entitled to claim a fixed percentage of the VAT incurred on specified expenses, to grant the financial institution a credit estimated to be equal to the VAT on the value added by the supplier128.

-This option was considered in some detail by PriceWaterhouseCoopers in a study undertaken for the European Union in which they concluded that the RITC system could remove the bias in favour of vertical integration on the part of financial services firms.
-PriceWaterhouseCoopers further stated this solution has a broad-based application, i.e. it applies to all financial services sectors, and will ensure a high degree of legal certainty for economic operators when interacting with revenue authorities .
+This option was considered in some detail by PricewaterhouseCoopers in a study undertaken for the European Union in which they concluded that the RITC system could remove the bias in favour of vertical integration on the part of financial services firms.
+PricewaterhouseCoopers further stated this solution has a broad-based application, i.e. it applies to all financial services sectors, and will ensure a high degree of legal certainty for economic operators when interacting with revenue authorities129.

-Under a RITC scheme the expenses and supplies which will qualify for a reduced input tax deduction would have to be identified and be regulated, which may lead to interpretational disputes and
+Under a RITC scheme the expenses and supplies which will qualify for a reduced input tax deduction will have to be identified and be regulated which may lead to interpretational disputes and ambiguities.
+This is the main criticism of the Australian RITC scheme130.
+An appropriate rate at which the input tax may be claimed will also have to be determined.